akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 The two most commonly used effects are:

-* `persist` will persist state atomically, i.e. all state will be stored or none of them are stored if there is an error
+* `persist` will persist the latest value of the state.
+No history of state changes will be stored though
 * `none` no state to be persisted, for example a read-only command

 More effects are explained in @ref:[Effects and Side Effects](#effects-and-side-effects).